flatcar-archive/flatcar-docs/os/update-strategies.md

 ## Reboot strategy options

-The reboot strategy can be set with a Flatcar Linux Config:
+The reboot strategy can be set with a Container Linux Config:

 ```yaml container-linux-config
 locksmith: